Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-types.md

 ---

 ### 2. Layered Character Type
-A set of separate spritesheets, each containing one visual layer of the character.
+Characters consist of a set of spritesheets, each containing one visual layer of the character.
 - **Use Case:** Customizable player characters or dynamically generated NPCs.
 - **Example:** Body, Outfit, Hairstyle, Accessory.